davidtwco/personal-website/README.md

 # davidtw.co
-My new, improved personal website featuring projects, writings and a personal wiki (just notes and stuff, nothing *that* interesting).
+My new, improved personal website featuring projects and writings.
 Built using Metalsmith and deployed on Netlify.

 I wanted to make something that was simple, fast and low maintenance while still being flexible enough to be built upon in future.